provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.reward.v1.MsgClaimRewardRequest"></a>
+<a name="provenance.reward.v1.MsgClaimRewardsRequest"></a>

-### MsgClaimRewardRequest
+### MsgClaimRewardsRequest
-MsgClaimRewardRequest is the request type for claiming reward from reward program RPC
+MsgClaimRewardsRequest is the request type for claiming reward from reward program RPC

 | Field | Type | Label | Description |